RengaSoftware/ModelFilter/README.md

 About
 -----

 This plugin allows you to filter Renga model by different conditions.
-In this version you can hide or isolate filtered objects.
+The plugin functionality:
+*   filtering objects by system object parameters (height, volume, surface area, etc.)
+*   filtering objects by user properties.
+*   exporting and importing filters from/into a file.

-For example you can filter all structural elements made of concrete or steel on some level or several levels.
+For example, you can filter all structural elements made of concrete or steel on some level or several levels or filter all rooms by category.
+You also can share filters with other users.

-You also can filter objects by user properties, for example you can filter all rooms by category.
-Furthermore you can export and import filters from/to a file, share them with other users.
-Conditions in filters can be quite complex, however it is easy to create and understand them.
+Using the filter you can hide or isolate objects.
+Conditions in filters can be quite complex, however, it is easy to create and understand them.

 ### What the filter consists of

 Each filter consists of one or more groups.
-Each group works (can filter) a single object type.
+Each group works (can filter) with a single object type.
-A group contains search criteria for this object type, which are conditions for system object parameters (height, volume, surface area) or user defined properties.
-Search criteria work on the condition **AND**.
+A group contains search criteria for this object type, which are conditions for system object parameters or user defined properties.
+Search criteria work on the **AND** condition.

+**Group examples:**
-**Here is an example of a group:** **Walls** _higher than 3 meters_ **AND** _with thickness equal to 200 cm_  **AND** _made of "Concrete"_.
+*   **Walls** _higher than 3 meters_ **AND** _with thickness equal to 200 cm_  **AND** _made of "Concrete"_.

-**Here is an example of another group:** **Beams** _longer than 2 meters_ **AND** _located on the "Ground floor"_.
+*   **Beams** _longer than 2 meters_ **AND** _located on the "Ground floor"_.

-Groups in a filter work on the condition **OR**, so, combining groups described above in a single filter, after applying a filter you will get high and thick walls made of concrete and long beams on the "Groud floor".
+Groups in a filter work on the **OR** condition, so combining groups described above in a single filter, after applying a filter, you will get high and thick walls made of concrete and long beams on the "Groud floor".

 ### How to create a filter